Customer support is often the most important aspect of a business.

 - How are calls rerouted?
 Is it smooth, or are there delays?

-- Does you have a disaster recovery plan in place?
+- Do you have a disaster recovery plan in place?

 - What is the center's capacity for handling multilanguage customers?